scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 Acceptable Level of Over-subscription
 -------------------------------------
 One more thing we'd like to discuss here is which level of over-subscription is acceptable from performance point of view.
-In other words starting from which size of top level thread or process pool we faced with performance issues due to over-subscription.
+In other words starting from which size of top level thread or process pool we face with performance issues due to over-subscription.
 To check it we run our balanced eigenvalues search workload with different pool sizes from 1 to 88 (since we have machine with 88-thread CPU).

 .. figure:: scalability_multithreading.png